Buor/pern-shop/Readme.md

 # pern-tea-shop
 ## Description
 Pern tea shop is a fullstack project, that uses PERN stack.
 Nest js is used as backend Node js framework.
 Project also has deployment on heroku, where you can try it out.
+### Pay attention!
+Almost every project image is included via url, so you may see empty or alt images somewhere.

 ## Database map
 <img alt='db_map' src="https://github.com/Buor/pern-tea-shop/blob/master/Project%20Assets/databaseMap.png"/>